List of Concorde aircraft: British commercial service aircraft

-G-BOAD's nose cone was knocked off by a truck at the end of June 2008.
+G-BOAD's nose cone was struck by a truck at the end of June 2008.
 The damage was repaired and subsequently the aircraft was moved back to Pier 86 in Manhattan (and placed on the pier, rather than on a barge) on 20 October 2008 as part of the Intrepid Sea, Air & Space Museum.
 On 9 August 2023, G-BOAD was removed from the Intrepid Museum again via boat so that it could be given maintenance and a new paint job.
 G-BOAD spent more time in the air than any other Concorde, at 23,397 hours.